 Those advocating an international trade in rhino horn would do well to divide up between themselves the areas of work requiring further research and consultation.
 Perhaps then, those hesitant about opening up this trade would be reassured that every possible loophole or unintended consequence had been avoided.
 Even then, it’s unlikely that those opposed to sustainable use in principle would ever condone such a move; this being a debate that rapidly moves beyond the confines of economics.

 On the basis of the information currently available, Save the Rhino International does not believe that those in favour of legalising the international trade in rhino horn have adequately considered and resolved the complex issues available.
-For that reason, we would not currently support moves to legalise the international trade in rhino horn, if a proposal is indeed tabled for the 2019 CITES CoP.
+For that reason, we would not currently support moves to legalise the international trade in rhino horn.

 There will always be different ideas for the future of rhino conservation and the best methods or approaches to save rhinos, and these may not be mutually exclusive.
 Outsiders may look at the war of words between those in favour of, those hesitant about, and those opposed to legalising the trade in rhino horn and legitimately wonder why rhino conservationists cannot agree on the subject.
 We’re all on the rhinos’ side after all.